 Table of Contents

-James S. Bowman is Professor of public administration at the Askew School of Public Administration and Policy, Florida State University, USA.
+James S. Bowman is Professor Emeritus of Public Administration at the Askew School of Public Administration and Policy, Florida State University, USA.

 Danny L. Balfour, Grand Valley State University, USA

-"In this excellent contribution to the field, Bowman and West’s 3rd. edition continues their tradition of sweeping, cutting-edge analysis of public administration ethics.
-They provide a broad sweep of normative issues, emerging questions confronting the field, and one of the few in depth treatments of institutional ethics programs."
+"In this excellent contribution to the field, Bowman and West’s third edition continues their tradition of sweeping, cutting-edge analysis of public administration ethics.
+They provide a broad sweep of normative issues, emerging questions confronting the field, and one of the few in-depth treatments of institutional ethics programs."

 "At a time of immense public challenges, this updated classic masterfully coaches the next generation of public servants in ethics.
 The authors present balanced and thorough assessments of current ethical issues facing individuals and organizations, as well as creative case studies.
 This is a first-rate textbook for public affairs courses."